Modular Networks for Compositional Instruction Following: Modular Instruction Following Networks

 \subsection{Instruction-Based Controller}

 Our instruction-based controller is trained to segment a full instruction into sub-instructions and predict the \subtask type for each sub-instruction.
 We use a linear chain CRF \citep{lafferty2001conditional} that conditions on a bidirectional-LSTM encoding of the full instruction and predicts tags for each word, which determine the segmentation and sequence of \subtask types.
-This model is based on standard neural segmentation and labelling models \citep{huang2015bidirectional,lample2016ner}, see Appendix~\ref{app:controller} for details.
+This model is based on standard neural segmentation and labelling models \citep{huang2015bidirectional,lample2016ner}.

 We train the controller on the ground-truth instruction segmentations and \subtask sequence labels, and in evaluation use the model to predict segmentations and their associated \subtask sequences (Figure~\ref{fig:teaser}, top left).
 This predicted sequence of \subtasks determines the order to execute the \modules (Figure~\ref{fig:teaser}, right).
-The controller obtains 96\% exact match accuracy on \subtask sequences on validation data.
+We use a BIO chunking scheme to jointly segment the instruction and predict a subgoal label for each segment.